-- 1. Design a process to evaporate the water from 50 mL of the KNO3 solution (brine) your teacher provides.
-The goal is to reduce the water content quickly, use the least energy and produce the most KNO3. - Choose your materials from those provided and set up your equipment.
-Use the data table to find out the points for each choice.
-The goal is the LOWEST score except for the amount of KNO3 produced.
-Extra evaporation dishes require points. (extra large dish=-2 pts, extra small dish=-1 pt. - 3.
+1. Design a process to evaporate the water from 50 mL of the KNO3 solution (brine) your teacher provides.
+The goal is to reduce the water content quickly, use the least energy and have the least environmental impact.
 Draw your experimental set-up here:

-- 4. You will receive your 50 mL of the "brine" at about the same time as other groups.
-Begin your process and keep track of the time when you start and when you finish.
-Your maximum time is 20 minutes. - 5.
+- 2. Choose your materials from those provided and set up your equipment.
+You will receive your "brine" at the same time as other groups.
+In the amount of time designated by your teacher, begin your process. - 3.
 When time is up, weigh the solid.
-Subtract the mass of the filter paper or weighing cup. - 6.
+Or keep track of the tie needed to get a solid. - 4.
 Fill in the data table with information from other groups in your class.